Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

 without creating an angle in the curve.
 However, when you select a handle, only this vertex is selected, allowing you to modify this control vector...

-Note that unlike mesh edges you cannot directly select a Segment.
-Instead, select all of the Control Points that make up the Segment you want to edit.
+Note that unlike mesh edges you cannot directly select a segment.
+Instead, select all of the control points that make up the segment you want to edit.

 Select Menu